The Dipole Antenna

 Figure 2.
 Input impedance as a function of the length (L) of a dipole antenna.

-Note that for very small dipoles, the input impedance is capacitive, which means the impedance is dominated by a negative reactance value (and a relatively small real impedance or resistance).
+Note that for very small dipole antennas, the input impedance is capacitive, which means the impedance is dominated by a negative reactance value (and a relatively small real impedance or resistance).
 As the dipole gets larger, the input resistance increases, along with the reactance.
 At slightly less than 0.5 the antenna has zero imaginary component to the impedance (reactance X=0), and the antenna is said to be resonant.

 If the dipole antenna's length becomes close to one wavelength, the input impedance becomes infinite.
 This wild change in input impedance can be understood by studying high frequency transmission line theory.
 As a simpler explanation, consider the one wavelength dipole shown in Figure 1.
 If a voltage is applied to the terminals on the right antenna in Figure 1, the current distribution will be as shown.
 Since the current at the terminals is zero, the input impedance (given by Z=V/I) will necessarily be infinite.
-Consequently, infinite impedance occurs whenever the dipole is an integer multiple of a wavelength.
+Consequently, infinite impedance occurs whenever the dipole antenna is an integer multiple of a wavelength.

 In the next section, we'll consider the radiation pattern of dipole antennas.